 Content curation can be a great temporary alternative to content marketing.
-When things quite down and you actually have time to make content yourself or even hire someone to do it for you, curation still plays a big role.
-Both for inspiration and by sharing others ideas you align yourself or your brand with.
+When things quiet down and you actually have time to make content yourself or even hire someone to do it for you, curation still plays a big role.
+Both for inspiration and by sharing others’ ideas you align yourself or your brand with others.

-The biggest benefit of content curation is that it takes almost no time time at all, when done right.
+The biggest benefit of content curation is that it takes almost no time at all when done right.
 You generally don’t want to spend more than 1-2 hours per week.

 3 Easy Steps to be Successful and Efficient with your Content Curation

 Finding content is easy.
 Every day new content emerges, so we aren’t really lacking in terms of volume.
 Finding good content on the other hand is hard.
 You can use a tool to help you find good sources.
 Once you find your sources it gets easier!

 One word; human.
 There’s nothing that beats the good old human filtering feature.
 Artificial intelligence will probably take over, but we’re far from there right now.
 Another important factor to consider is relevance.
 Who are you curating content for?
 People are counting on you to dig up content that speaks to them and will help them.
 You do the work so they don’t have to.

 This is key to making content curation as efficient as possible.
 There’s a handful of great tools to help you with your automation, everything from social media sharing to data entry.
 Are curating a newsletter?
 Running a curated directory website?
 Or sharing to social media?
 It all depends on what route you wish to take.

 List of 19 Content Curation Tools

 There are several tools out there that will help you with the steps above.
 We’ve made a list of all the content curation tools we’ve actually tried ourselves and has been insanely helpful to us.